-Currently, lab-created diamonds account for a minor portion of the trade.
+Currently, the Future and Growth of Lab Grown Diamond account for a minor portion of the trade.
 Nonetheless, they have managed to shake up the whole business.
 These artificial diamonds have the potential to change people’s perceptions about diamonds.
 These rare diamonds have done a lot to form views and affect purchasing habits in the last several months.

 Labor violations and a chronic lack of transparency have plagued the mined diamond business, with reform initiatives showing mixed outcomes.
 The lab-grown diamond business arose to provide clients with a cleaner diamond alternative.
 If created under ideal conditions, lab-grown diamonds may have a lower carbon footprint than mined diamonds, but there are additional environmental, social, and economic issues to consider.
 Critics are concerned that companies and consumers are adopting lab-grown diamonds as a sustainable option without fully understanding their full implications and possible dangers while disregarding efforts to clean up the mined diamond sector.